RookTKO/VAHomeVALoan/README.md

   - HOA

  # Features to implement
+ - Add info button to each factor in determining monthly morgage payment
  - List amortization schedule
  - List and display affordable properties on map
  - Offers calculation on variety loan options